Tessabaxter12/Let-s-Cook/Readme.md

 ## Users Story
 - Make Profile
 - Login
-- Add Ingredients
 - Search Recipes
-- View Recipes
+- Search Recipe By Ingredients
 - Add And Delete A Favortie Recipes to profile
 - Sign Out

 ## Wireframe

-- Allows The User To Insert Ingredients On Hand From Kitchen.
+- Allows The User To Insert An Ingredient On Hand From Kitchen.

 <img src="public/images/KitchenIngredientSearch.jpeg" width="350" height="250">